lunluen/aplex/README.md

 ### Awaiting results

-Aplex allows one to await results with loop that already exists.
+Aplex allows one to `await` results with the event loop that already exists.
 It's quite simple.

 Just set keyword argument `awaitable`  to `True`!